Welcome to St. Mary’s University School of Law J.D. Program

 Orientation

 Participation in orientation is mandatory for first-year students.
 Further information is available by contacting the Law Admissions Office.
 In July, the Admissions Office will register first-year J.D. students for fall classes and will send course schedules for the fall semester to new students in late July.
-Orientation will be held during the week prior to the start of fall classes.
+Orientation will be held during the week before the start of fall classes.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
-Applicants are encouraged to determine the requirements for any jurisdiction in which they intent to seek admission by contacting the jurisdiction.
+Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 Declaration of Intent to Study Law